TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 ### Zones and Irrigation Scheduling
 Profiles can declare a `zone_id` to group plants under a common irrigation zone.
-Zones and their associated solenoids are defined in `zones.json`.
+Zones and their associated solenoids are stored in `data/local/zones.json`, keeping local configuration separate from bundled datasets.
 Each zone entry lists the solenoid switches that must be opened for watering and may be referenced by multiple plants.

 You can set the zone ID during the config flow or later via **Options**.
 Use the helper functions in `zone_registry` to add zones or attach plants to a zone